 What is Arbitration.
 Arbitration is a confidential process in which persons with a dispute waive their rights to have disputes resolved by a court or jury.
 Instead, the parties agree to submit all claims and disputes to a neutral third person (an “arbitrator”) for an award or decision.
 Arbitration proceedings are private and less formal than court proceedings.
 Other rights that you or we might have in court, such as the right to appeal, generally are more limited in arbitration.
-A final arbitrator’s decision is binding on both you and us, except to the extent the decision may be vacated, modified, or corrected under the Federal Arbitration Act, 9 U.S.C. §§1-16 (“FAA”).
+A final arbitrator’s non-appealable award, decision, or judgement by an arbitrator, appellate arbitrator(s), or court of competent jurisdiction (“final arbitration award”) is binding on both you and us, except to the extent the final arbitration award may be vacated, modified, or corrected under the Federal Arbitration Act, 9 U.S.C. §§1-16 (“FAA”).

 What Rights You are Waiving.
 Since both you and we agree that we will resolve all disputes through individual arbitration, (a) WE ARE EACH WAIVING THE RIGHT TO A COURT OR JURY TRIAL; and (b) ALL DISPUTES SHALL BE ARBITRATED ON AN INDIVIDUAL BASIS.
 YOU AND WE ARE WAIVING THE ABILITY TO SERVE AS A PRIVATE ATTORNEY GENERAL OR BRING A CLASS ACTION, REPRESENTATIVE ACTION, CLASS ARBITRATION OR ANY SIMILAR PROCEEDING (the “Class Action Waiver”).

-What is Covered.
-All claims asserted by us against you or your heirs, successors, representatives, or assignees.
-All claims asserted by you against us and/or any of our direct or indirect parent companies or entities, affiliated entities, vendors, or service providers, and each of their employees, agents, representatives, directors, officers, shareholders, governors, managers, members, and other affiliated persons (hereinafter collectively referred to as “related third parties”), including, without limitation, claims for money damages and/or equitable or injunctive relief.
+Who is Covered.
+This Arbitration Agreement, in addition to us, the Tribe, and you, covers your heirs, successors, representatives, and assigns, and any of our and the Tribe’s direct or indirect parent companies or entities, affiliated entities, banks, payment processors, vendors, or service providers, and each of their employees, agents, representatives, directors, officers, shareholders, governors, managers, members, assigns, and other affiliated persons (hereinafter collectively referred to as “related third parties”).

 Steps Before Arbitration.
-Before filing a claim, we each agree to attempt to resolve the dispute informally.
-The party that believes they have a claim should email or write the other party explaining the details of the potential claim and a proposed resolution.
-If you need to contact us, please email us at email@example.com.
-If you and we cannot resolve the dispute within 15 days of start of the informal process, either you or we may start arbitration.
+Before filing an arbitration, we each agree to attempt to resolve the underlying dispute informally.
+The party that believes they have a dispute should email or write the other party explaining the details of the potential dispute and a proposed resolution.
+If you need to contact us, please email us at [email protected].
+If you and we cannot resolve the underlying dispute within 15 days of start of the informal process, either you or we may start arbitration.
 All settlement offers and discussions made during the informal process are confidential and neither you nor we can disclose them to the arbitrator.

 Responding to an Arbitration Request.
 The party receiving notice of arbitration shall respond in writing by certified mail within thirty (30) days or such other time period upon which the parties agree in writing.